 Optional Winnipeg Extensions:

-Learn about the Northland's natural history, Inuit culture, Canada's fur trade and more as we explore historic Winnipeg and its world-class Manitoba Museum.
-1 Day from $270 per person.
+Learn about the Northland's natural history, Inuit culture, Canada's fur trade and more as you explore historic Winnipeg and its world-class Manitoba Museum.
+1 Day from $275 per person.
 Subject to change without notice.

-Airport transfers on Day 1 and Day 7; accommodations as per itinerary; dog sledding excursion; gear on loan (parka and boots); meals as per the itinerary; some gratuities.
+Airport transfers on Day 1 and Day 7; accommodations as per itinerary; dog sledding excursion; gear on loan (parka and boots); meals from dinner on Day 1 through breakfast on Day 7; some gratuities.
 Subject to change without notice.

 Airfare; extensions; optional activities; optional helicopter flightseeing; alcoholic beverages; some gratuities, travel insurance; items of a personal nature (phone calls, laundry, internet, etc.).